 - Value-added returns on R&D, which can result from developing, licensing or joint venturing cutting-edge polyolefin process, catalyst, co-catalyst/activator

 - New/key: A Voice-of-Customer survey with convertors to understand the missing new product needs from within the marketplace

-Among the critical objectives is identifying and documenting new product, catalyst and ID/ED, cocatalyst other advances that have occurred over the last 9-10 years covering all regions: Asia/Pacific, China, India, Japan, Europe, Middle East and the Americas.
+Among the critical findings of the study are new product, catalyst and ID/ED, cocatalyst other advances that have occurred over the last 9-10 years covering all regions: Asia/Pacific, China, India, Japan, Europe, Middle East and the Americas.

 A key need/justification for this study, and one that TCGR is uniquely capable of delivering, is a comprehensive technical, market and strategic/competitive assessment of polyolefin technology developments to address the “voice of customer” needs.
 This study is a “by the industry, for the industry” assessment and a “must have” for future success in the catalytic process industries globally!

-This recently launched multi-client study is scheduled for completion in December 2020.
+This multi-client study was completed in December 2020.

 * * * * *